ecmwf/metview-python/docs/api/data_toc.rst

       - Returns the n:th value from the current netcdf variable.

     * - :func:`value_columns`
-      - Returns a list of column names for a :class:`Geopoints` variable
+      - Returns a list of value column names for a :class:`Geopoints`

     * - :func:`values`
-      - Returns a list of values from the given ODB column.
+      - Returns the values from a data object

     * - :func:`variables`
       - Returns a list of the names of the given netcdf file's variables.